Laptops don’t exist. Smartphones are a Star Trek fantasy. Social media? Ha.

 The rest of the exam is unremarkable.
 Typing up the transcript goes well.
 Despite the stress, I am able to produce a useable transcript.

-Two months later, my hands shake as I tear open the envelope with the Court Reporters Board of California logo.
+Just before Christmas, my hands shake as I tear open the envelope with the Court Reporters Board of California logo.
 Tears of joy prevent me from reading anything beyond “Congratulations,…” That night, I read the entire letter over and over, savoring my achievement.

 Five Tips for a Successful CSR Experience: